 'Yahweh' is the God who comes close to be actively present with his people, and wants a personal relationship with them.
 He is certainly not an impersonal force who just exists.
 'Yahweh' is the God of the covenant, significantly revealed when he was about to rescue his people from bondage in Egypt.
 He meets his people in their place of oppression and bondage and sets them free, saving his people and overthrowing their enemies.
 Yahweh is the personal name of God, a God who is in relationship with men.
 It brings God near to people, as a friend, who speaks to them and is involved in their lives.
 This is a God who intends to reveal to his people his inmost character.
 Yahweh is the God of the Covenant, who provided salvation for his people and redemption from slavery in Egypt.

 The name 'Yahweh', or LORD, is based on the Hebrew verb 'hayah', meaning 'to be'.
-He is the God who IS.
-He is the God of the past, present and future.
+It is interesting to see how this works in the Hebrew.
+As the Hebrew language was originally written without vowels, this name of God was written as the four consonants: 'YHWH', which are known as the 'Tetragrammaton'.
+The Hebrew letters are יהוה.
+It contains the Hebrew words היה (hayah = 'he was'), הוה (hoveh = 'he is') and יהיה (yeeyah = 'he will be').
+He is the God who always is, the God of the past, the present and the future.
 The description of God as, “The one who was and is and is to come” found in the Book of Revelation (Rev 4:8) is based on this name.
 When Jesus made the 'I am' statements in John’s Gospel he was taking the personal name for God to himself, therefore claiming to be divine.

 When introducing the ten commandments, God declared, “I am the LORD (Yahweh) your God (Elohim), who brought you out of Egypt ... you shall have no other gods before me.”
 (Ex 20:2).
 We should notice that the relationship with his people came before the giving of the law.
 God’s commitment to relationship is fixed, and will not change.
 His people obey the law in a loving response to that relationship, not to earn that relationship.

-As the Hebrew language was originally written without vowels, this name of God was written as the four consonants: 'YHWH', which are known as the 'tetragrammaton'.
-To avoid taking the Lord’s name in vain, Jews never spoke this word.
+To avoid taking the Lord’s name in vain, Jews never spoke the name of God YHWH.
 They considered that the personal name of God was too holy to be spoken.
 Because of this, its correct pronunciation is unknown, the most likely is 'Yahweh'.
 When Jews read their Scriptures, instead of saying 'Yahweh', they would say 'Adonai', which means 'lord'.
 This tradition is maintained in most modern translations of the Bible, when YHWH is translated 'LORD' (in capital letters).
 The unfortunate effect of this is to make God appear to be distant, when the original intention of the use of his personal name was to show that God was drawing close to his people.